-It's a real treat to savor the fare of Alice Warren, a legend in Charleston food circles.
-With more than 40 years in the restaurant business, she knows what she's doing and that experience translates into mighty good eating.
+It's a real treat to savor the fare of Alice Warren, a legend in Lowcountry food circles.
+With more than 40 years in the restaurant business, she knows what she's doing and that experience translates into mighty good eating at My Three Sons.

 Ravenel Seafood, Ravenel

 Pop in for a clamshell container brimming with some of the most finger-licking garlic crabs in the Lowcountry.
-There are a couple of tables inside and a few picnic tables outside if you wish to crack into them then and there.
+At Ravenel Seafood, you'll find a couple of tables inside and a few picnic tables outside if you wish to crack into them then and there.
 The owners will provide you with a mallet and, if they have time, even show you how to use it to best advantage.

 Angie Bellinger is a hero to the local workforce who show up in droves to dip into the savory buffet.
-She's a one-woman show with serious cooking chops, whipping up vats of her late mother's favorite dishes and getting them on the steam table in time for the hungry crowds.
+She's a one-woman show at Workmen's Cafe, demonstrating serious cooking chops, whipping up vats of her late mother's favorite dishes and getting them on the steam table in time for the hungry crowds.
 Bonus: There's a large adjoining dining room, so come on in, take a seat and dig in!

 Try these: Lima beans, smoked neck bones, pig tails, red rice, okra and tomatoes, fried fish (on Fridays only)